HKpowerStudio

 • Pick a Word of the Year-AKA-#WOTY

 • Take a thorough home inventory this year-don’t wait for a disaster!
-Subscribe to my mailing list or “like” my Facebook or Instagram for more frequent tips and inspiration!
+Subscribe to my mailing list for more frequent tips and inspiration!

 • Keep your body moving, dance, hit the gym, take a walk…whatever your thing is, this is a great way to get out of your head and feel your way through the season.

-Finally and most importantly, take time to Celebrate what is truly Sacred to you.
+My final and most important Holiday Organizing Tips, take time to Celebrate what is truly Sacred to you.

-Is that a tradition, time with family, or a treat that you honor yourself with?
+Is there a tradition, time with family, or a treat that you honor yourself with?

 Whatever it is, this is the season to celebrate the sacred!